 In this article, we’ll break down the must-haves of a high-impact lead capture form that is proven to generate results.
 Based on our experience with different lead-gen forms that we’ve built for clients over the years, we’ll offer you guidance on each step of creating a lead capture form that helps you collect email addresses at scale.

 What is a lead capture form?
 A lead capture form is a form that captures visitor contact data – usually an email address – and sends it to a CRM system where it can be further used by sales and marketing departments.
 Lead capture forms are widely used to grow newsletter subscribers, in exchange for gated assets or discount codes.

 How to make the best lead capture form

 Creating the perfect lead capture form actually begins with thinking beyond the form itself.
 The story starts with thinking about who you should be showing it to.

-The best way to drive your submission rate up is to be selective about who you’re showing your lead capture form to.
+The best way to drive your submission rate up is to be selective about who you’re showing your lead capture page to.
 We’ve run the numbers and it’s clear that having 3 to 5 segmentation criteria, such as location, sessions count and basket value, is the sweet spot for a high submission rate: